 After opening the Holy Door on December 31, 2020, the Holy See declared the extension of the Holy Year Xacobeo until 2022.
 This decision was made as a result of the difficulties caused by the coronavirus pandemic for pilgrims who had planned their pilgrimage during the Holy Year.
-Let’s look in detail at the first news about the Holy Year.
+Let’s look in detail at the news about the Holy Year extended until the end of this 2022.

 The Holy Year extended until 2022

 This decision was joyfully acclaimed by pilgrims and professionals at the end of the liturgy in the Cathedral of Santiago de Compostela during the Opening Ceremony of the Holy Door.
-The Archbishop of Santiago, the Xunta and the Concello made this exceptional request to Pope Francis due to the difficult situation caused by Covid-19.
-This measure is intended to avoid the large crowds of pilgrims that normally occur during a Holy Year.
-In addition, it would help to reduce the danger of an increase in cases in this first phase of vaccination and will offer greater security when undertaking the Way since new control measures can be implemented in the coming months, such as the use of the Digital Credential.
+The Archbishop of Santiago, the Xunta and the Town Hall made this exceptional request to Pope Francis due to the difficult situation caused by Covid-19.
+This measure was intended to avoid the large crowds of pilgrims that normally occur during a Holy Year.
+In addition, it helped to reduce the danger of an increase in cases in this first phase of vaccination during 2021 and offered greater security when undertaking the Way since new control measures were implemented.

 Opening of the Holy Door